Table of Contents

 Rhomboid Muscle Pain: What Should You Know?

 To understand the causes of rhomboid muscle pain and how to treat it, it is important to first understand the anatomy.
 The rhomboid muscles make up a huge collection of muscles in your upper back.
+Rhomboid muscle pain is a common cause of interscapular pain, which refers to discomfort or pain located between the shoulder blades.
 Rhomboid major and rhomboid minor are the primary and secondary scale degrees.
 Shoulder stability is maintained by these and other muscles in the shoulder girdle.

 An upper back muscular group known as the rhomboid complex comprises the muscles mentioned above.
-The rhomboids are important in upper limb movement and stability of both the shoulder girdle and scapula.
+The rhomboids are part of the upper back muscles responsible for movement and stability of both the shoulder girdle and scapula.
 In the space between your shoulder blades on each side of your back, you’ll find these muscles.
 Attach your spine to the sides of your shoulder blades.
-The serratus anterior, trapezius and rhomboid major and minor work with the rhomboids to anchor the scapula and shoulder joint in order to prevent winging
+The serratus anterior, trapezius, and rhomboid major and minor work with the rhomboids to anchor the scapula and shoulder joint in order to prevent winging.

 Rhomboid muscle pain will be felt in the upper back, just behind the shoulder blades.
 When you move or breathe, the discomfort may become worse.